How Feeding America works with farmers

 Supporting local food systems

 Farmers grow food, but they are also an important part of growing and sustaining communities.
-So, Feeding America works with farmers across the country to source and distribute culturally-preferred food – such as Halal or Kosher food – for people who might otherwise not have access to it.
-Additionally, Feeding America builds relationships with systemically marginalized farmers and food producers of color – who often face unfair challenges that other farmers do not, like discrimination and inequitable business practices – to help ensure their farms remain vibrant and sustainable for years to come.
+So, Feeding America works with farmers across the country to source and distribute fresh, local produce for people who might otherwise not have access to it.
+Additionally, Feeding America builds relationships with farmers who face obstacles that come from unfair systems that limit opportunities and prevent people from reaching their full potential.

 Advocating to protect access to nutritious food